Bonneville SCTA World Finals October 2018

 - All of the good ideas in this world aren’t always in the minds in the room.

-The long standing Bonneville crew include Reg Cook, his daughter Louise, friends Peter Merrie and Richard Paterson and Fabricator David Lunny who have all been to Bonneville in both 2011 and 2016.
+The long standing Bonneville crew include Reg Cook, his daughter Louise, Fabricator David Lunny and seasoned team leaders Mark Ballantyne and Bruce James who have all now made multiple trips to Bonneville in search of more speed.

 In addition there are a huge number of people from New Zealand and Overseas that support the development, preparation and racing of the car at home and while over on the salt.